 - Why not use a simple text search instead?
 Well, while the structure of the document is more or less uniform across the field, the manner of presentation may vary from specialist to specialist.
 NLP solution provides more flexibility in that regard.

-The main NLP use cases for EHR are the following:
+The main NLP use cases for Electronic Health Record are the following:

 - Document Search – both as part of the broader data mining operation and simply as an internal navigation tool.
 In this case, the system uses a named-entity recognition model trained on a set of specific terms and designations related to different types of tests and examinations.
 As a result, doctors can save time on finding relevant information in the vast scopes of data.
 Depending on the purpose, the search results form via the following methods: